The Greatest Battle Lies Within

 “Sir Dargan.”
 The unicorn spoke with the same voice as the man, though its mouth didn’t move.
 It lowered and turned its neck so its eyes, deep wells of mystery, met Sir Dargan’s, peering not simply into them, but through them…down deep to the depths of his soul.

 After a moment, the guardian spoke again.
 “I sense your confidence.
 The quick-wit perfected through trials.
 Your strength, of both mind and body, the determination to see this quest through to the end.
 Beware, sir knight.”
 The unicorn lifted its head, breaking the eye-locked connection while retaining the contact of gazes.
 “These shall work against you in the trial to come.
-The foe you shall now face is greater than any before.
-Come.”
+The foe you shall now face is greater than any before.”

 Without further words of explanation, the unicorn turned, silent as a star, and stepped deeper into the forest.